geonaut/epub-boilerplate/README.md

 ## Setup

-* Run `build first_setup.sh` to install a local version of Java (JRE) and download the epubchecker java file epuchecker.jar
+* Run `build first_setup.sh` to install a local version of Java (JRE) and download the epubchecker java file epuchecker.jar.
+This will put a copy of the Java JRE and the epubchecker .jar in a `bin` folder

 ## Usage

+The epub name is `book` and this is hardcoded into the scripts.

-`./publish book` to create book.epub in the root folder `./publish book -c` to include an epub check, using the standard epubchecker
+`./publish` to create book.epub in the root folder `./publish -c` to include an epub check, using the standard epubchecker

 ## xhtml Style